iRobotEducation/create3_docs/docs/hw/electrical.md

 Charge the battery by placing Create® 3 on the included iRobot® Home Base™ Charging Station.
 The light ring will show the state of charge and animate while the battery is charging.
+The battery will self-protect and disable the ability to charge if it charges continuously for four hours without reaching 100% state of charge.

 !!! attention "Notice"
     Always remove the Create® 3 robot’s battery prior to dismantling, adjusting, altering, or affecting the robot’s chassis at the risk of damaging the battery, robot, or both.